Cherokee Film Incentive

 • Supervised by an experienced industry professional serving as a department manager or higher in the trade, craft or profession being practiced by the trainee in the production.

-• Work in a trade recognized by CFC as necessary for a film production; and work under the supervision of the department manager at least one-half (1/2) of the days in which the apprentice is learning and actively engaged in the film.
+• Work in a trade recognized by Cherokee Film Commission as necessary for a film production; and work under the supervision of the department manager at least one-half (1/2) of the days in which the apprentice is learning and actively engaged in the film.

 • Production will be required to hire a minimum of two (2) Native American paid trainees residing in the state of Oklahoma.